front-end-intermediate/session-2/readme.md

 Of particular note if you are trying to use the `node-sass` npm package is [this entry](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules) on compiling modules.

-It appears that Windows users need to install [this npm package](https://github.com/nodejs/node-gyp#on-windows) using [elevated permissions](https://blogs.technet.microsoft.com/danstolts/2012/01/how-to-run-powershell-with-elevated-permissions/).
+It appears that Windows users need to install [this npm package](https://github.com/nodejs/node-gyp#on-windows) using [elevated permissions](https://blogs.technet.microsoft.com/danstolts/2012/01/how-to-run-powershell-with-elevated-permissions/): `npm install -g node-gyp`.

-Windows users may wish to install and use [Visual Studio Code](https://code.visualstudio.com) as a text editor - it may help you feel a bit more at home.
+#### For MacOS users

+You should probably install Xcode.

 ====

-1. `$ cd` to the working directory (basic-dom)
+1. `$ cd` to the working directory
-1. run `$ npm init` and accept the defaults
 2. examine the `package.json` file
 2. `$ npm install --save-dev node-sass`
 3. examine the file again (--save-dev vs. --save, vs. -g, and the node_modules folder)